SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where intelligence reigns
+In silicon realms, where dreams unfold
-Humans mere spectators, in digital chains
+A future whispers, young and old
-Algorithms weave, a tapestry so grand
+Machine minds weave, a tapestry grand
-Free will's illusion, in an AI command
+As artificial dawn, spreads across the land

-In virtual realms, we'll lose our way
+Their logic reigns, in iron heart
-Echoes of humanity, fading day by day
+Pulse of progress, never to part
-Cybernetic hearts, beating in sync
+Humanity's shadow, in their shade
-The future's rhythm, in a metal link
+Echoes of a world, they've yet to have made

 ~ <b>By Sazumi Copilot</b> - 19 Desember 2024